-If you elect to itemize deductions, complete Section C, Lines 43-48, to determine the amount of itemized deductions which you may claim on your Delaware return; otherwise, you may skip this section.
+If you elect to itemize deductions, complete Section C, Lines 43-48, to determine the amount of itemized deductions that you may claim on your Delaware return; otherwise, skip this section.

 NOTE: If you claimed a standard deduction on your federal return, you may still elect to itemize your deductions on the Delaware return.
-In this case, complete and attached Federal Schedule A, showing the itemized deductions you would have claimed on the federal return.
+In this case, complete and attached Delaware Schedule